gwlim/mips24k-ar71xx-lede-patch/README.md

 ./patch_LEDE.sh

-Make Menuconfig and select the Target Profile TP-LINK TL-WR1043ND (all the packages and config is inside except build target
+Make Menuconfig Default Target Profile is TP-LINK TL-WR1043ND (all the packages and config is inside)

     make menuconfig